Incorporating Custom Colors

 - In the Material Name field at the top of the Define Material dialog box, enter a name for your material.

 - A color bar appears under the Material Color heading.
 This bar is white by default.
-Click on the color bar to open the Color Chooser dialog.
+Click on the color bar to open the Select Color dialog.

 To choose your color

-- Position the Eyedropper tool over any visible area of your computer screen, including digital photos and websites.
-As you drag the Eyedropper over a particular color on your screen, a preview of that color appears in the Color/Solid field of the Color Chooser dialog.
+- Position the Eyedropper/Magnifying Glass tool over any visible area of your computer screen, including digital photos and websites.
+As you drag the Eyedropper over a particular color on your screen, a preview of that color appears in the Color/Solid field of the Select Color dialog.

 In the example above, the Eyedropper has been dragged to the image of the kitchen to pick up the color from the wall.